HuskyDG/magic_overlayfs/README.md

 - OverlayFS is mounted as read-only by default

-- Configure overlayfs mode in `mode.sh` to change mode of OverlayFS
+- Configure overlayfs mode in `/data/adb/modules(_update)/magisk_overlayfs/mode.sh` to change mode of OverlayFS

 > Read-write mode of overlayfs will cause baseband on some devices stop working